 In 2007, David was among 25 education leaders selected for the Aspen Institute and NewSchools Venture Fund’s inaugural Entrepreneurial Leaders for Public Education Program.
-David has received Peer Forward’s (formerly College Summit) Let Talent Shine Award, Teachers’ Treasures Caring Spirit Award, Hope Academy’s Faces of Hope Award, Marian University’s Franciscan Values Award and Indy’s Best and Brightest Award from Junior Achievement of Central Indiana.
-In 2013, he was featured as part of the U.S. Chamber of Commerce Foundation’s “Profiles of Change” series.
-He has spoken at TEDx Indianapolis on “What we’re doing wrong in education” and was also named one of Indianapolis Business Journal’s Forty Under 40 and was the inaugural winner of the St. Richard’s Episcopal School’s Eugene S. Pulliam Founders Medal for alumni who “demonstrate creative leadership and service that has benefited society.”
+David has received College Summit’s Let Talent Shine Award, Teachers’ Treasures Caring Spirit Award, Hope Academy’s Faces of Hope Award, Marian University’s Franciscan Values Award, and Indy’s Best and Brightest Award from Junior Achievement of Central Indiana.
+In 2013, he was featured as part of the U.S. Chamber of Commerce Foundation’s Profiles of Change series.
+He also was named one of Indianapolis Business Journal’s “Forty Under 40” and was the inaugural winner of the St. Richard’s Episcopal School’s Eugene S. Pulliam Founders Medal for alumni who “demonstrate creative leadership and service that has benefitted society.”

 David received a bachelor’s degree from Northwestern University and a law degree from Indiana University.
 He serves on the boards of The Mind Trust, the Nicholas H. Noyes Jr. Memorial Foundation, City Education Partners, and Teach For America Indianapolis.